All Products

 The name of the base table.
 This is also the name of the global table.

-• placements (Required) List<Placement>: The list of placement settings for the table.
+• placements (Required) List<Placement>: The placement settings for associated tables.
 This parameter includes the following subparameters.

 Name